VincentMillotMaysounabe/Slicer-TensorFlow/Examples/README.md

 After launching slicer, load the MRI images into the app as a Node.
 Make sure those are axial T2w images so the model can be used for what he is trained for.

 ## 2. First step into Slicer-TensorFlow extension
 Launch the extension by finding it into Modules > Segmentation > TFSegmentation.

-After clicking, the module can take some time before appearing because he checks for his dependancies (mainly TensorFlow).
+### Distant computation
+Select Distant computation in "Processing type".
+If you plan to perform multiple inferences you can create an account for it to be quicker (model will directly be saved into the Raspberry Pi).

+### Local computation
 If it's your first time using the extension, TensorFlow will not be installed.
 In this case, you should see this information: <br />
 <img width="349" alt="image" src="https://github.com/VincentMillotMaysounabe/Slicer-TensorFlow/assets/114880539/c656d5fe-f2a8-4e58-8698-3932d51a5075"><br />
 You can click on "install" button to download and install the latest TensorFlow version.
 Once it is installed, the version should appear, and the install button will be disabled as shown bellow.<br />